VincentH-Net/CSharpForMarkup/README.md

 Under `Fonts and Colors`, copy the color of `User Types - Classes` to `User Members - Methods` (with the `Custom...` button).
 Now the markup color for views and properties will no longer be the same.

 ![Improve Markup Colors In Vs](img/improve-markup-colors-in-vs.png)

-## Fast inner dev loop with .NET Hot Reload
-Get the fastest inner dev loop for C# Markup 2 by using .NET Hot Reload in Visual Studio 2022, targeting `Windows.Desktop` (packaged).
-Even when you are not targeting Windows, this is good for getting most of your UI build work done as quickly as possible.
-Switch to other target(s) to finetune and test.

-Since at this moment detecting hot reload in WinUI 3 is broken in .NET SDK, a workaround is to conditionally add a hot reload button on your pages for a debug Windows build.
-The example contains a `.WithHotReloadButton()` extension method to do this.
-In the WPF example app a small hot reload handler is included to automatically rebuild the UI on hot reload, so there is no button workaround needed there.